girvenavery2022/markdown_test/markdown.md

 Our workspace, ros2_examples_ws, will be an overlay on top of the existing ROS 2 installation.
 In general, it is recommended to use an overlay when you plan to iterate on a small number of packages, rather than putting all of your packages into the same workspace.
 Build the workspace

-Attention

-To build packages on Windows you need to be in a Visual Studio environment, see Building the ROS 2 Code for more details.

 In the root of the workspace, run colcon build.
 Since build types such as ament_cmake do not support the concept of the devel space and require the package to be installed, colcon supports the option --symlink-install.
 This allows the installed files to be changed by changing the files in the source space (e.g. Python files or other not compiled resourced) for faster iteration.